 On a purely technical level, I can tell you.
 The attackers - believed to be members of an infamous cybercrime group - hacked into the network through a Virtual Private Network (VPN).
 The VPN account that acted as the gateway for the attack wasn’t in use at the time, but it was still active (we’ll get to that in a minute).

 The password was the other problem.
 It was later found that the password for the VPN account had been compromised.
 The attackers discovered it in a group of breached passwords online.

 About that VPN

 Now, I know what you might think, and don’t be so quick to blame the VPN itself.
 The use of a VPN wasn’t the problem.
 Virtual Private Networks are certainly not foolproof but they aren’t all inherently bad.
 Certainly you should rely more on TLS and encrypted DNS for protection, but VPNs can be useful and, in some situations, necessary.
-In the particular situation we’re discussing, a VPN would allow remote workers to access the Colonial pipeline network as though they were physically on the network.
+In the particular situation we’re discussing, a VPN would allow hybrid workers to access the Colonial pipeline network as though they were physically on the network.

 No, it wasn’t the VPN itself — it was the unused account that was still active.
 If you remember a few months ago, we looked at the principle of least privilege (PoLP.)
 The foundations of PoLP are to allow bare minimum access:

 - to the items needed